chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Putting It All Together

 Finally, let's combine our functionality into a method called **commonSuper(viewOne: UIView, viewTwo: UIView) -> UIView?**  which takes in two views as parameters and returns an optional view.
-This the main interface for our class and should not be private like the other methods.
+This method will be the main interface for our ViewTraverser class and should not get set to private like the other methods.

 {% highlight swift linenos %}